 If you choose to parent the child, we’ll connect you with available community resources to help prepare you before and after the birth of your baby.
 We’ll continue to offer counseling for up to six months following the baby’s birth.

 If you would like to place your baby for adoption, we’ll identify couples for your consideration.
 These couples have been carefully screened and matched by our qualified staff.
 If you are not comfortable with our initial recommendation, we will network with other agencies to select couples that match the criteria.
 Ultimately, you choose who your baby’s adoptive parents will be.
 We will be there with you throughout your pregnancy and birth of the baby, answering any questions that you might have and lending the support you need.
 After the delivery, our staff will be there at the hospital to serve as your advocate as you place the baby with the adoptive parents.

 Service doesn’t stop when the adoption is finalized.
 Our staff can continue to act as an intermediary between birth parents and adoptive parents scheduling visits, forwarding letters/photos and helping with any other communication between the families.

-Pregnancy counseling is available free of charge.
+Pregnancy counseling is available free of charge to anyone living within our 21-county service area.
 All adoption legal fees are covered by the adoptive couples.